byronbytes/TasksLegacy/README.md

 - Cleanup Folders such as Prefetch, Downloads, Temp and empty your Recycle Bin easily.
 - Allow and disallow processes that run on start.
 - An advanced task manager that gives you more information than the old Windows `taskmgr`.
+(Supports running tasks as admin)
 - Remove bloatware from your computer on a click of a button.
 - Blacklist sites that are known to be malicious or point to malicious websites.
 - Check your PC Info with a glance.